Algester

 Algester is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Algester has a high level of cultural diversity, with 37.9% of its residents speaking a language other than English at home and 42.8% born overseas.
-Christianity is the predominant religion in Algester, accounting for 45.0% of the population.
-However, there is an overrepresentation of 'Other' religions, which make up 3.1% of Algester's population compared to 3.8% across Greater Brisbane.
+The predominant religion in Algester is Christianity, accounting for 45.0% of the population.
+Notably, the 'Other' religious category comprises 3.1% of Algester's population, higher than Greater Brisbane's average of 1.3%.

 Frequently Asked Questions - Diversity